vibbits/nextflow-workshop/README.md

 - *Channels*: contain the input of the workflows used by the processes.
 Channels connect processes with each other.
 - *Operators*: transform the content of channels by applying functions or transformations.
 Usually operators are applied on channels to get the input of a process in the right format.
 - *Processes*: define the piece of script that is actually being run (e.g. an alignment process with STAR).
 - *Workflows*: call the processes as functions with channels as input arguments, only processes defined in the workflow are run.
-Workflows were introduced in DSL2.

 ![](docs/img/nextflow/nextflow-conceptually.png)